Email | Google Scholar

 Wanbing Zhao

-I am a second-year PhD student at Rice University.
-My research focuses on quantum information theory, with particular interest in its interplay with many-body physics and quantum error correction.
-I have also worked on topics such as error mitigation and first-principles simulations.
-I am passionate about understanding the mathematical structures underpinning quantum systems and advancing the field of quantum computation.
+I am a third-year PhD student in the Applied Physics Program at Rice University, advised by Prof. Vir B. Bulchandani.
+My research focuses on quantum information theory and its interplay with many-body physics.
+I am passionate about understanding the mathematical structures underpinning quantum systems and advancing the foundations of quantum computation.

-- Proposed a novel measurement error mitigation algorithm to suppress the measurement error by applying the generative machine learning model.
+- We propose a novel measurement error mitigation algorithm to suppress the measurement error by applying a generative machine learning model.

 Selected Activities